fan2/mkdocs/docs/blog/posts/elf/plt-puts-r2debug.md

             ; XREFS: DATA 0xaaaadc760724
             0xaaaae0071000      00000000       invalid                 ; [22] -rw- section size 16 named .data
 ```

-From the output above, GOT entry for `puts` is labelled as `reloc.puts` by r2.

 Get the value(address) of label `reloc.puts` by evaluation: